 - Children begin to separate from parents wanting more independence.

 - The feelings a preteen has about their physical changes may be positive or negative.
 Negative feelings may include guilt, confusion and embarrassment.

 - Responsibility around the home increases.

-- Production of sex hormones leads to physical and emotional changes.
+- Production of sex hormones leads to continued physical and emotional changes.

-- Greater interest in sexuality.
+- Greater interest in sexuality experiencing sexual thoughts and feelings.
 Teens experience sexual fantasies as a way of preparing for and understanding their sexual roles.